 Okay, so this is more like it.
 This is the interesting stuff, right?
 I wouldn’t be surprised if you skipped straight down to this section and that’s fair enough.

 This is a very important bit though as there are some mightily unsuitable airguns when it comes to pest control.
 Pick wisely my friend and you shall be rewarded but pick foolishly and you’ll be trading it back in within a few weeks!

 So, take a look at the types of airgun and things will become a little clearer.

 Spring Piston / Break-Barrel

-If you’d like to see some examples of these guns, take a look here (opens in a new window).
+If you’d like to see some examples of these guns, take a look at this post.

 An all in one package, no need to worry about running out of CO2 and having to either stick another canister in or re-pump the air into the gun (with PCP airguns).
 Relatively cheap, lots to choose from and can be found typically accommodating either .177 cal or .22 cal pellets.
 Springers can, and are, used for pest control.

 Typically single-shot, although you can get somewhere you can load multiple pellets at one time, these are pretty rare.
 The spring-piston airgun is also the hardest of guns to become accurate with.
 This is due to the vibrations and movement that’s caused by the internal mechanism moving the barrel slightly before the pellet has actually left.